-If you’re really struggling with life right now and you can afford professional help, I absolutely recommend getting in touch with Better Help today (scroll down to the blue box for further information or see my page on mental health counseling).
+If you’re really struggling with life right now and you can afford professional help, I absolutely recommend getting in touch with Better Help today (scroll down to the blue box for further information or see my article on depression counselling).

 As you can see, there really is a wealth of depression help online to explore.
 You’ll know what type help for depression appeals to you most.
 Whatever help you choose – get all your questions answered first, then dip in your toe until you gain a little confidence.

 You may be plagued by doubts, but ask yourself if that’s the healthy part of you talking or if it’s the depression speaking.
 Applaud the first, ignore the latter!
 No need to fight those depressed feelings – in the face of them, simply strengthen your resolve to live life to the full again.

 I wish you all the best for a speedy recovery – I know you can do it.